We pray the Confiteor prayer at Mass. It is often required while preparing for Confirmation and when altar boys are learning to serve Mass.

 The "I confess" is easy to learn.
 Simply repeat it often.

-St. Anne's Helper offers it in English in the audio version of the Confirmation Catechism as well as in the Catholic Confirmation worksheets in the Catechism Copybook.
+St. Anne's Helper offers it in English in the audio version of the Confirmation Catechism as well as in the Catholic Confirmation worksheets in the Catechism Copybook for easy repetition and handwriting practice.
 See below.